Healing Through Remembrance

 Nadia

-Our dear cat Nadia died on December 1, 2021 surrounded by her human parents, Trish and Stan, and her compassionate caregivers, Dr. Lafer and Melanie.
+Our dear cat Nadia died on December 1, 2021, surrounded by her human parents, Trish and Stan, and her compassionate caregivers, Dr. Lafer and Melanie.
 Nadia was a beloved member of our family for over 16 years and brought us so much joy.
 A real “tail’s up, get-er-done” kind of kitty, Nadia was fiercely optimistic and never one to complain, provided we lived up to her standards.
 Nadia insisted on drinking water from a crystal high ball glass, being fed on time, and having two heaping tablespoons of whipped cream (homemade with no sugar, please!) served to her every night!
 Of course, we happily complied, and Nadia repaid us with unconditional love and lots and lots of purring.
 We will always love you, Nadia, and will never forget you.
 May you be in a place where you can chase chipmunks and rabbits forever.
 Rest In Peace and Grace, dear friend.

 Tunechi

-Tunechi was the first born of six to a stray named Scotch, who had been taken in by a friend in college after the cat was found waddling around, very pregnant, on their apartment porch.
-Tunechi and her sister, the runt of the litter, joined my best friend and me in our tiny little apartment and we loved our mischievous little “bookend” babies.
+Tunechi was the firstborn of six to a stray named Scotch, who had been taken in by a friend in college after the cat was found waddling around, very pregnant, on their apartment porch.
+Tunechi and her sister, the runt of the litter, joined my best friend and me in our tiny little apartment, and we loved our mischievous little “bookend” babies.
 After college, Tunechi and I lived many lives together: she tagged along with me through seven apartments, four cities, and a couple of relationships.
 She was adaptable, laid back, and mercifully patient with this first-time-cat-mama.
 I’ll never forget the day I awoke to her staring up at me – I swear, a near smile on her face – proudly presenting the poor mouse she’d somehow managed to capture in my Brooklyn apartment.
 I didn’t know she had it in her, but she was always keeping me on my toes!
 She weaseled her way with ease into the heart of my husband and was spoiled by him to no end.
 She was our Calico Queen, our Chatty Cathy, our chonky potato.
 We love and miss our sweet girl so much!

 Sophie Talbot

-I spent 10 wonderful years with Sophie who was adopted from The Simon Foundation.
+I spent 10 wonderful years with Sophie, who was adopted from The Simon Foundation.
 It had been a year and a half since my Bootsy lost his life to cancer.
 I knew that it was past time to provide a kitty with a loving home.
 I entered the room full of cats and caught Sophie’s eye.
 It wasn’t long until she arrived home and made herself comfortable!

-We shared a move to a condo, a few hospitalizations (mine) and one of hers, the OCCASIONAL tiny bit of tuna, and cuddles, pets and scritches and playing.
+We shared a move to a condo, a few hospitalizations (mine) and one of hers, the OCCASIONAL tiny bit of tuna, and cuddles, pets and scratches, and playing.
 When I left my job to start my own company, I would often watch Sophie lounge on her kitty condo from my desk.

 I surrendered Sophie to a pain-free life on August 21, 2021.
 My girl had been slowing down and my fur mom’s intuition told me something was very wrong.
-I brought her to Cats Limited to see Dr. Katie McClaine.
+I brought her to Cats Limited Veterinary Hospital to see Dr. Katie McClaine.
 After an exam and an x-ray, Dr. McClaine returned to the exam room and gave me a hug.
-My worst fears were confirmed; Sophie was very ill.
+My worst fears were confirmed: Sophie was very ill.
 The next day I brought Sophie to a veterinary hospital equipped to do an ultrasound.
 It was here that I knew I was going to lose yet a third pet to cancer.

 When Sophie wanted to eat or to be petted, she would gently tap me on either the arm or the cheek.
 And that is how I will always remember her, laying contently next to me, a gentle, sweet, “ma-ma’s” girl.
 Be happy, Sophie.
 I will always miss you.